kostyak127/nestjs-kafka/README.md

 import { KafkaModule } from 'kostyak127-nestjs-kafka';
 import { KafkaModuleOption } from '@app/modules/kafka/interfaces';

-// put your options here
-let options: KafkaModuleOption;
+// put your options here (it is kafkajs options) let options: KafkaModuleOption;

 @Module({